 We don’t talk about it nearly enough as we should but we are based out of the great state of Kentucky.
-There is so much to see and do and many amazing things are free!
-Take a look and let us know if we missed any of your favorite free, Kentucky activities.
+We live work and play in the Bluegrass State and there are so many things to do in Kentucky.

 97 Free Things to do in Kentucky: